vssd/TB2Merge/README.md

   Since there is no match for the indexes 1, 2, 8, and 9 in the above example, you will always get those blocks when merging these menus.
   The difference comes with index 5, because it appears on both sides.

   * If you neither specify `moKeepTarget` nor `moRecursive`, the default action is to replace the entire target block by the source block (the whole menu).
-This mimics the behaviour of the VCL when merging two menus.
+This mimics the behavior of the VCL when merging two menus.

     --> You will get `( 1 | 2 | 5D 5E | 8 | 9 )`